Lufteluke/pi-tin/hardware_build.md

 *Note: The power button cannot be used to shut down the Raspberry Pi until it is properly configured in software.
 If the Pi is powered on without the SD card installed or without the software configured, both the battery and USB-C cable will need to be disconnected to power it off.*

 Disconnect the USB-C cable to turn off power.

+## next steps

 Follow the [software setup guide](./software_setup) to install RetroPie on the Raspberry Pi and verify functionality.

 Once you have installed RetroPie and verified that the hardware is working, continue to the final assembly guide for your build option.